ankane/safely/README.md

 end
 ```

-Specify a default value to return on errors [master]:
+Specify a default value to return on errors:

 ```ruby
 robustly default: 30 do